saisito/neutrones-gamma_classifier/README.md

 # Project

-ML aplications in Water Cherenkov Detector
+ML aplications in Water Cherenkov Detector.
+Currently, all functionalities and analyses are contained within the `process.ipynb` file.

 ## Download Files